bachmeil/test-deployment/README.md

 To use this:

 - Enable GitHub Pages on your repo.
-- Copy page-top.html, page-bottom.html, and index-bottom.html into your repo.
+- Copy buildscript, page-top.html, page-bottom.html, and index-bottom.html into your repo.
 - Copy .github/workflows/main.yml into your repo in that same subdirectory.
 - Open the GitHub web editor and add/edit markdown files to the repo.
 Your website will be rebuilt on every push.